-LPN 101 Nutrition Therapy: This course explores the various nutrients, their sources, digestion, absorption, metabolism, interaction, storage, and excretion.
+LPN 112 Nutrition: This course explores the various nutrients, their sources, digestion, absorption, metabolism, interaction, storage, and excretion.
 Students develop an understanding of the basic nutritional concepts.
-Special emphasis is given to the role nutrition plays in the current health care delivery system and how nutrition can be emphasized to promote health maintenance.
+Special emphasis is given to the role nutrition plays in the current healthcare delivery system and how nutrition can be emphasized to promote health maintenance.

-LPN 102 Fundamentals of Nursing: This course introduces the student to the fundamentals of nursing principles and skills and starts development of clinical skills needed to provide care to clients.
-Students study the nursing practice concepts used as an interdisciplinary approach to provide care to adult and elderly clients.
-The Nursing Process, which is a problem-solving method used by the Practical/Vocational nurse, is introduced to assist in the adaptation of care plans and implementation of planned care in the clinical setting.
-The course presents principles of health promotion, maintenance and restoration across the lifespan.
-Laboratory and clinical experiences reinforce theory concepts.
+LPN 111 Fundamentals of Nursing: This course introduces the student to the fundamentals of nursing principles and skills and starts the development of clinical skills needed to provide care to clients.
+Students study the nursing practice concepts used as an interdisciplinary approach to providing care to adult and elderly clients.
+The Nursing Process is introduced to assist in the implementation of planned care in the clinical setting.
+The course presents principles of health promotion, maintenance, and restoration across the lifespan.
+Laboratory, simulation, and clinical experiences reinforce theory concepts.